| Home |

 Travel |

-I started listening to Radio Nederlands whenever I could, though most of the broadcasts I could receive in Utah were in English.
+I started listening to Radio Nederlands whenever I could, though most of the broadcasts (Bonaire, Netherlands Antilles) I could receive in at my home in Utah were in English.
 As I tuned the bands, I started hearing something fairly regularly which sounded a lot like Nederlandse but with a lot of words that were "mispronounced" and a lot of new words!
 That was Radio South Africa (RSA) broadcasting in Afrikaans.

 I became an avid listener and sent for materials written in Afrikaans, since I am much more a visual learner.
 I gradually made my way through the Afrikaans text--sometimes pronouncing a word whose spelling I didn't recognize only to find an old friend in a Dutch word!